Rise - Jobs, Careers, Inspiration

 When you’re able to stay focused on an important task, you’re less likely to make mistakes.
 When you’re distracted, it’s more likely you’ll miss important details or forget what you’re doing altogether.

-Less Burnout with Monotasking
+3. Less burnout with Monotasking

 Focusing on one task at a time can put you into a state of flow and actually energize you.
 Instead of feeling depleted or as if you’ve been working for hours without accomplishing anything, monotasking can help you feel productive and satisfied with your work.